Sean Leahy: Achievements

 From 1993 to 1994, he was a regular cartoonist for the Australian edition of Time magazine.
 His work has also been featured in The Australian and The Bulletin magazine.

 Leahy's cartoons continue to appear in more than 150 publications throughout the world via Cartoon Arts International in New York.
 Major papers such as The Times and The International Herald-Tribune have printed his work.

-Leahy traveled to the US and UK in 2004 for further study in animation as a recipient of a Churchill Fellowship.
+Leahy travelled to the US and UK in 2004 for further study in animation as a recipient of a Churchill Fellowship.

 Originals of his cartoons are included in private collections ranging from Steven Spielberg to the Vatican.